kcbiken/Data-Problem/README.md

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
-* The raw text data from the title of the user's post may or may not contain the name of the stock.
+The raw text data from the title of the user's post may or may not contain the name of the stock.
 Only the tiltle that contains the name of the stock is selected as the input of the model.
 Those title were stored in dictionary categorized on the basis of the stock's name.
 Similarly, a dictionary of count of those stocks is created

-#### Data Visualization

-Show a few visualization of the data and say a few words about what you see.

 ### Problem Formulation

 * Define:
-  * Input / Output
+  * Input / Output:
-  * Raw text data as input, insightful visualization plots as output
+  Raw text data as input, insightful visualization plots as output
   * Models
-    * This problem is a Natural Language Processing Problem.
+  This problem is a Natural Language Processing Problem.
 Also, this problem is itself an unsupervised problem where there is no target label.
 Hence, NLTK Vader, one of the popular Natural Language Processing Technique, is a good pre-trained model to use for our problem.
-  * Loss, Optimizer, other Hyperparameters.

 ### Training

-* Describe the training:
-  * How you trained: software and hardware.
-  * How did training take.
-  * Training curves (loss vs epoch for test/train).
-  * How did you decide to stop training.
-  * Any difficulties?
-How did you resolve them?
-  * Since unsupervised model or model based on vocabulary is used, so training is not required for the model.
+Since unsupervised model or model based on vocabulary is used, so training is not required for the model.
 Instead, the model is made robust by adding new list of words that are popular in stock market's conversation.

 ### Performance Comparison